-- Memory modules of different sizes can be mixed (for example, 2 GB and 4 GB), but all populated channels must have identical configurations. - Memory modules must be installed beginning with the first socket.
+- Memory modules of different sizes can be mixed (for example, 2 GB and 4 GB).
+But, all populated channels must have identical configurations. - · Memory modules must be installed beginning with the first socket.

-NOTE: The memory sockets in your computer may be labelled differently depending on the hardware configuration.
+NOTE: The memory sockets in your computer may be labeled differently depending on the hardware configuration.
 For example, A1, A2 or 1,2,3.

-- If the quad-rank memory modules are mixed with single or dual-rank modules, the quad-rank modules must be installed in the sockets with the white release levers. - If memory modules with different speeds are installed, they operate at the speed of the slowest installed memory module(s).
+- If the quad-rank memory modules are mixed with single or dual-rank modules, the quad-rank modules must be installed in the sockets with the white release levers. - If memory modules with different speeds are installed, they operate at the speed of the slowest installed memory modules.

-Removing the Memory
+Removing The Memory

 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
-Remove the cover. - 3.
-Press down on the memory retention-clips on each side of the memory module, and lift the memory module out of the socket on the system board.
+Remove the cover.

+3. Press down on the memory retaining tabs on each side of the memory modules, and lift the memory modules out of the connectors on the system board.

-Installing the Memory
+Installing The Memory